antoniofull/thexpatmagazine.com/src/pages/blog/2019-04-28-5-best-holiday-destinations-for-expats-in-thailand.md

 Located Northwest of Bangkok, the city of Kanchanaburi is ideal for nature enthusiasts.
 It's where expats go to enjoy the best of Thai's flora and fauna.
 It's known for its historical attractions, breathtaking natural beauty, and spectacular outdoor activities, including star-gazing, bird-watching, fishing, golfing, canoeing, and trekking.

-Some of its major tourist spots include the Riverkwai Bridge, <a href="https://www.tourismthailand.org/Attraction/Erawan-National-Park--286" target="_blank" rel="noopener">Erawan National Park</a>, Sai Yok National Park, and Huai Mae Khamin Waterfall.
+Some of its major tourist spots include the Riverkwai Bridge, <a href="https://www.tourismthailand.org/Attraction/Erawan-National-Park--286"  target="_blank" rel="noopener noreferrer" rel="noopener">Erawan National Park</a>, Sai Yok National Park, and Huai Mae Khamin Waterfall.
 Dining options are pretty fantastic with the riverside resorts and restaurants making it a destination for luxury-seeking travellers.

 ### **About the Author:**